Learn how to build a custom wood DIY screen door from scratch! Features pet screen and how to build with a Kreg Jig pocket hole maker.

 I mixed mostly Cappuccino with a little bit of Golden Pine.

-Two coats worked best, helped to deepen the tone and gave the wood a slightly satin finish.
+Two coats of stain worked best, helped to deepen the tone and gave the wood a slightly satin finish.
 Beautiful!

 High grit sandpaper was used in between staining to achieve the smoothest finish possible.

 Note: this stain is not rated for outdoor use due to not having UV protection.
 Fusion SFO is the only stain I like to use due to it not smelling as toxic as most, so I took a chance because my door is well protected.
 2 years later, the door has not faded at all!
 It’s beautiful.